 - How to Handle a Lemon Case

-- Contact the Law Office of Howard D. Silver
+- Contact the Law Offices of Howard D. Silver

 In 2015, the largest recall in American history occurred when General Motors (GM) recalled over 30 million vehicles.
 Many of these recalls were for simple and technical fixes, but they also included defective ignition switches that were proved to have caused hundreds of severe injuries and over 50 deaths.